apache/apisix-dashboard/docs/deploy.md

 ### Manager-api Dependencies

-The `manager-api` is used to provide APIs for Dashboard, just like a bridge between the Apache APISIX and the Dashboard.
+The `manager-api` is used to provide APIs for Apache APISIX Dashboard, just like a bridge between the Apache APISIX and the Apache APISIX Dashboard.
 Here are the steps to build it manually:

 1. We need `Go` 1.13+ to be preinstalled.